 (b) The utility must provide a description of the technologies, data collection, processes, procedures, and assumptions the utility used to develop the targets in this subsection.
 The utility must make data input files that are used to determine relevant targets available in native format and in an easily accessible format as an appendix.

-(4) Customer Benefit Data.
+(4) Customer benefit data.
 Each CEIP must:

 (a) Identify highly impacted communities using the cumulative impact analysis pursuant to RCW 19.405.140 combined with census tracts at least partially in Indian country;